Updated: Mar 19

-It was summer.
-We had a stick welder.
-And we had a pile of scrap metal, And we had just watched Conan.
-And there was no adult supervision.
-Arnold and Wilt Chamberlin took out the baddies with giant swords.
-So we made swords.
-Not those flimsy foam ones you get at the Dollar Store that the dog likes to eat.
-Real swords.
-We took bar stock & welded on a handle, took the angle grinder and sharpened a point, then ground down both sides of the bar stock until it was sharp enough to chop wood (we tried, an axe worked better).
+My two older brothers and I had access to a stick welder.
+And we had a pile of scrap metal.
+And, we had just watched Conan the Destroyer.
+And, there was no adult supervision.
+Arnold Schwarzenegger and Wilt Chamberlain took out the baddies with giant swords.
+We would make swords.
+Not those flimsy foam ones you get at the Dollar Store the dog likes to eat.
+Real metal swords.
+We took bar stock & welded on a handle, took the angle grinder and sharpened a point, then ground down both sides of the bar stock until it was sharp enough to chop wood (we tried, an ax worked better).
 Then we had real sword fights.
 With real swords.
-It was fun.
-No one got stabbed, no one lost an arm, although we must have mimicked Monty Python's Holy Grail a thousand and one times. "...It's just a flesh wound..."
+We mimicked Monty Python's Holy Grail a thousand and one times. "...It's just a flesh wound..."
 They also worked great for throwing.
 The good guys always did that.